-Why you are applying for this programme;
+- Why you are applying for this programme

-Outlining your personal understanding of community work and youth work;
+- Outlining your personal understanding of community work and youth work

-References (two written references possibly voluntary experience/work/school).
+2. References (two written references from work or voluntary experience or other involvement)

 Preliminary offers pending matriculation results and completion of all procedures, including vetting by the National Vetting Bureau as per the National Vetting Bureau (Children & Vulnerable Persons) Acts 2012-2016, will be made in late May 2018.